 Take care of household chores: Do this now while there’s plenty of (stress-free) time to get everything done.
 Take care of seasonal tasks like raking leaves, washing windows, cleaning carpets, etc.

-Streamline the kitchen: Hosting during the holidays really puts your kitchen to the test.
+Streamline the kitchen: Hosting during the holidays puts your kitchen to the test.
 You’ll need plenty of room to prepare dishes and lay out the dinner spreads.
 Clear out the fridge, freezer, and pantry of expired foods and make as much room as possible for all the food for the party.
 Clean the oven and consolidate or organize cabinet contents to make room for platters and casserole dishes.

 A Thanksgiving tablescape with plates, napkins, candles and seasonal flowers.
 Setting the table is an important part of our Thanksgiving planning guide.